Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Maikel Garcia At The Plate

-- Garcia is hitting .279 with 16 doubles, two triples, four home runs and 26 walks.
+- Garcia is batting .280 with 17 doubles, two triples, four home runs and 27 walks.

-- Garcia has picked up a hit in 69.1% of his 94 games this season, with more than one hit in 26.6% of them.

-- In four games this year, he has gone deep (4.3%, and 1% of his trips to the plate).
+- He has homered in four games this season (4.2%), homering in 1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.